soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 1-28 Record Keeping Requirements for Investigators.* ::

-(a) The asbestos investigator shall maintain a permanent record as required under this section for every building survey/hazard assessment for asbestos that is conducted pursuant to or submitted in accordance with 15 RCNY §§ 1-22 through 1-27.
+(a) The asbestos investigator must maintain a permanent record as required under this section for every building survey for asbestos that is conducted, pursuant to or submitted in accordance with 15 RCNY §§ 1-22 through 1-27 and 1-38.

-(b) For each building survey/hazard assessment conducted prior to preparation of either the asbestos project notification (ACP-7) or asbestos assessment report (ACP-5), the investigator shall compile a record which shall include at a minimum:
+(b) For each building survey conducted prior to preparation of either the asbestos project notification (ACP-7) or asbestos assessment report (ACP-5), the investigator must compile a record which must include at a minimum:

-   (1) A survey report that reflects the condition of the work area at the time of the investigator's inspection.
-The report is to include, at a minimum, the building's address and the name and address of the building owner, as well as the locations, quantities, and condition of all building materials in the affected portion(s) of the building or structure relative to the ACM contained therein; the building or structure's address; and the name and address of the building owner; and
+   (1) A survey report that reflects the condition of the surveyed area at the date and time of the investigator's inspection.
+The report is to include, at a minimum, the building or structure address and the name and address of the building or structure owner, as well as the locations, quantities, and condition of all building materials in the affected portion(s) of the building or structure and

-   (2) A blueprint, diagram, drawing, or written description of each building or portion thereof inspected by the investigator that identifies clearly each location and approximate linear or square footage of any area where material was sampled for ACM, and the exact locations where bulk samples were collected, the date of collection, and location of any areas assumed to have ACM; and
+   (2) A blueprint, diagram, drawing, or written description of each building or portion thereof inspected by the investigator that identifies clearly each location and approximate linear or square footage of all areas affected by the proposed work where material was sampled and/or assumed to be ACM, the exact locations where bulk samples were collected, and the date of collection, and

-   (3) The printed name and signature of any and all persons who collect bulk samples for the purpose of determining the presence of ACM, a copy of the current DEP asbestos handler certificate and NYSDOL asbestos handler certificate of each such person, the name of the firm performing the survey and a copy of its current NYSDOL asbestos handling license, the name and address of the laboratory analyzing the samples, the date of analysis, the results of the analysis, the method of analysis and the name and signature of the person performing the analysis; and
+   (3) The printed name and signature of any and all persons who collect bulk samples for the purpose of determining the presence of ACM, a copy of the current New York State asbestos inspector certificate of each such person, the name of the firm performing the survey and a copy of its current NYSDOL asbestos handling license, the name and address of the laboratory analyzing the samples, the date of analysis, the results of the analysis, the method of analysis and the name and signature of the person performing the analysis; and

    (4) A detailed written description of any proposed demolition, renovation, alteration or modification work to be performed, including the techniques to be used and a description of affected facility components; and